Practical Strategies to Differentiate Your Math Instruction Using

 Practical Ideas and Strategies

 In this highly practical seminar, Nicki Newton will share a wealth of ideas for creating, organizing, implementing, managing, and assessing guided math groups.
-She will explore in depth how to use guided math groups to effectively address the diverse needs of your students, including those who struggle with math, those who are ready for enrichment, your English language learners, as well as those who are working right at grade level.
+She will explore in depth how to use guided math groups to effectively address the diverse needs of your students, including those who struggle with math, those who are ready for enrichment, your English language learners, as well as those who are working right on grade level.

 Nicki will show you how to implement guided math using your current math curriculum and how to create and manage engaging, rigorous, standards-based math centers for the rest of the class while you work with your guided math groups.